 Let’s sum it up

 - Nothing can replace the knowledge, skills, and abilities that you carry with you.
-When we have an unwavering trust in technology, we are actually creating a false sense of security that help/advice/rescue is always a couple of taps away.
+When we have an unwavering trust in technology, we are creating a false sense of security that help/advice/rescue is always a couple of taps away.
 In reality, this is not the case.
 Something as simple as dropping your phone and breaking it takes all that away.
-Don’t count on being able to Youtube your way out of a situation and don’t count on that phone to always light your way.
+Don’t count on being able to YouTube your way out of a situation and don’t count on that phone to always light your way.